AlanAxp/alanaxp/README.md

 I am a physics undergraduate student who loves software development.

-Full stack web developer jr
+Full stack web developer Jr.

 <!--
 **AlanAxp/alanaxp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.